PavelKisliak/BitSerializer/docs/bitserializer_rapidyaml.md

 In addition, there are several limitations related to the implementation of the underlying library:

-- Error handling is not thread-safe as structure `ryml::Callbacks` is defined globally.
 - **Rapid YAML** does not support streams, BitSerializer handle this, but with memory overhead.
-- MacOS does not supported, as the base library does not support too.

-Hope that author of [RapidYAML](https://github.com/biojppm/rapidyaml) will take care about it in future.

 ### Example
 Below example shows how to load and save `std::map` from/to **YAML**.